 This procedure uses the mast as a lever to lift the drive wheels off the floor and prevent accidents due to inadvertent powering of the drive wheels.

 - (1) Park truck safely as described in "Safe Parking".
-Block rear steer wheels. - (2) Be sure mast mounting pin bolts are tightened.
+Block rear steer wheels. - (2) Be sure mast trunnion bolts are tight.